Departamento-de-Engenharia-Informatica/lei-24-s2-1dkl-g134/docs/sprintA/us004/01.requirements-engineering/Readme.md

-# US004 - Create a Task
+# US004 - Assign a skill to colabotaror

 ## 1. Requirements Engineering